dmitovs/dmitovs.github.io/_posts/2024-12-06-Building_Electronic_Devices.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
-lng_pair: id_Building_Electronic_Device
+lng_pair: id_Building_Electronic_Devices
-title: Building Electronic Device
+title: Building Electronic Devices

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml